Lucknow: History

 From the sixth to the fourth century BCE, Lucknow was part of the realm of Kosala, one of the 16 Mahajanapadas in the Late Vedic period.

 From 1350 onwards, Lucknow and parts of the Awadh region were ruled by the Delhi Sultanate, Sharqi Sultanate, Mughal Empire, Nawabs of Awadh, the British East India Company and the British Raj.

 For about eighty-four years (from 1394 to 1478), Awadh was part of the Sharqi Sultanate of Jaunpur.
 Emperor Humayun made it a part of the Mughal Empire around 1555.
 Emperor Jahangir (1569–1627) granted an estate in Awadh to a favoured nobleman, Sheikh Abdul Rahim, who later built Machchi Bhawan on this estate.
 It later became the seat of power from where his descendants, the Sheikhzadas, controlled the region.

 The Nawabs of Lucknow acquired the name after the reign of the third Nawab when Lucknow became their capital.
 The city became North India's cultural capital, and its nawabs, best remembered for their refined and extravagant lifestyles, were patrons of the arts.

 Under their dominion, music and dance flourished, and construction of numerous monuments took place.
 Of the monuments standing today, the Bara Imambara, the Chota Imambara, and the Rumi Darwaza are notable examples.
 One of the Nawab's enduring legacies is the region's syncretic Hindu–Muslim culture that has come to be known as the Ganga-Jamuni Tehzeeb.

 Chota Imambara is a Shia Muslim Hussainiya and a mausoleum for Muhammad Ali Shah.

 Until 1719, the subah of Awadh was a province of the Mughal Empire administered by a governor appointed by the emperor.
 Persian adventurer Saadat Khan, also known as Burhan-ul-Mulk, was appointed Nizam of Awadh in 1722 and established his court in Faizabad, near Lucknow.

 Many independent kingdoms, such as Awadh, were established as the Mughal Empire disintegrated.
 The third Nawab, Shuja-ud-Daula (r.
 1753–1775), fell out with the British after aiding the fugitive Nawab of Bengal, Mir Qasim.
 Roundly defeated at the Battle of Buxar by the East India Company, he was forced to pay heavy penalties and surrender parts of his territory.
 Awadh's capital, Lucknow rose to prominence when Asaf-ud-Daula, the fourth Nawab, shifted his court to the city from Faizabad in 1775.
-The British East India Company appointed a resident (ambassador) in 1773 and by early 19th century gained control of more territory and authority in the state.
+The British East India Company appointed a resident in 1773 and by the early 19th century gained control of more territory and authority in the state.